 About Martha Kleinhesselink

 Martha (Bradley) Kleinhesselink is the inaugural Ben and Carolyn Thomas Fellow in the Veterans Clinic at the University of Missouri School of Law.
-Martha works as an attorney in the clinic representing veterans and focuses much of her work on the clinic’s rural outreach program, Tigers for Troops.
+Martha works as an attorney in the Clinic representing veterans and focuses much of her work on the Clinic’s rural outreach program, Tigers for Troops.
 Through this program, the Clinic holds free legal consultations for veterans in rural Missouri who have less access to necessary veteran resources.
 Martha also plans and executes free CLE programming for Missouri attorneys who are interested in representing veterans in their pro bono practice.

-She is originally from Farmington, Missouri, and is a graduate of Central Methodist University in Fayette, Missouri.
+She is originally from Farmington, Missouri, and is a graduate of Central Methodist University (Class of 2018) in Fayette, Missouri.
 Martha received degrees in Political Science and Criminal Justice.
-She was the Student Government Association president, and captain of CMU’s track and field team.
-Martha earned her JD from Mizzou Law.
+She was the Student Government Association president and captain of CMU’s track and field team.
+Martha earned her JD from Mizzou Law (Class of 2021).

-Martha lives in Columbia with her husband, Paden.
-In her free time, Martha enjoys traveling to explore historic parts of Missouri, watching track meets, spending time with friends and family, and being involved in her local church, The Crossing.
+Martha lives in Columbia with her husband, Paden, and their goldendoodle, Dolly.
+In her free time Martha enjoys traveling to historic parts of Missouri, watching track meets, spending time with friends and family, and being involved in her local church, The Crossing.
 She is a member of the Columbia Kiwanis Club and the Columbia Chamber of Commerce Women’s Network.

-Martha discovered her passion for helping veterans many years ago and entered law school with the hope that she would one day use her law degree to serve veterans in some capacity.
-After working in the Veterans Clinic as a law student, under leadership from Angela Drake and Brent Filbert, Martha’s passion was solidified.
+Martha discovered her passion for helping veterans many years ago and entered law school with the hope that she would use her law degree to serve veterans in some capacity.
+After working in the Mizzou Law Veterans Clinic as a law student, under leadership from Angela Drake and Brent Filbert, Martha’s passion was solidified.
 The Thomas Fellowship provides Martha an opportunity she felt she could not pass up.